django-simple-deploy/dsd-plugin-generator/README.md

 - Download this repo; don't clone it.
 - Run the script...
+- Most files are filled in for you based on the information you provide.
+- Fill out the messages in deploy_messages.py.
 - These notes will be deleted, and you'll be left with a working plugin that you can customize for the platform you're targeting.